 Since most programs require at least 28 days of treatment participation to complete successfully, this means patients are being discharged well before they’ve completed their treatment plan and had all their needs met.

 Should a person feel their recovery is in jeopardy after one of these abbreviated treatment stays, they’ll find no help from their insurance company either.
-Unless they test positive for drugs, insurance providers never authorize payment for substance abuse treatment.
+Unless they test positive for drugs, insurance providers never authorize payment for substance use treatment.
 They require the person to relapse before they’ll even consider it.

 Another major barrier, should one overcome all of the above, is language.
-Many treatment centers in America don’t have language services for Latino patients or aren’t adequately equipped to provide them the same level of one-on-one care that English-speaking patients receive.
+Many treatment centers in America don’t have language services for Latino patients or aren’t adequately equipped to provide them with the same level of one-on-one care that English-speaking patients receive.

-When they turn to drugs and alcohol and develop addiction, they have few places to turn for help.
+When they turn to drugs and alcohol and develop an addiction, they have few places to turn for help.
 If they can find somewhere of decent quality, they likely cannot afford it.
 And when they can, it’s usually not for long enough to provide the true benefit.

 The starting point right now is educating people that it exists.
 Because so many people are oblivious to the history of Latino discrimination in America, our goal is first to enlighten.
-It directly impacts the health and well-being of every Latino person, particularly those who struggle with substance abuse, an already stigmatized condition.
+It directly impacts the health and well-being of every Latino person, particularly those who struggle with substance use, which is an already stigmatized condition.

 Anything that can be done to take away one of the many barriers that prevent Latinos from getting the best treatment possible can have a meaningful impact and potentially save a life.
 After all, we are all human.

 - Between 2007 and 2012, over 250,000 people were deported from the United States for drug law violations.